This post may contain affiliate links. Read my whole disclosure here.

 3. Combining the family rules with our family values

 I didn’t want our rule list to be boring or too demanding.
 So I’ve added our family values on the list!
-They are a happy way to remember what is important for us.
-They also provide us a good motivation for following the rules. 🙂
+They are a great way to remind us what is important for us.
+They also provide us a good motivation for following the rules.

-Here are our family values that I’ve added to our list:
+Here are the family values I’ve added to our list:

-I read this list to Bogdan from time to time and he is happy to talk about it.
-I hope that this values will always guide him through life.
+I read this list to my son from time to time, and he is happy to talk about it.
+I hope that these values will always guide him through life.

 4. Creating a set of rules that we all follow

-This not only helps me calm down quicker but it also teaches him (once again) how important our rules are.
-This approach makes him be willing to follow the rules.
+This not only helps me calm down quicker, but it also teaches him (once again) how important our rules are.
+This approach makes him want to follow the rules.
 And he is happy when he has the chance to remind us about the rules and see us following his advice.

 5. Putting the rules into practice

-Also, when Bogdan disobeys one of the rules I remind him about the list.
-I just tell him that we agreed on that rule and it is important to follow it.
+Also, when my son disobeys one of the rules, I remind him about the list.
+I just tell him that we agreed on that rule, and it’s important to follow it.
 As I wrote before, I never use time-outs or punishments when he doesn’t follow a rule.
-Instead, I discuss the issue with him and I suggest possible solutions for avoiding the problem to appear again.
+Instead, I discuss the issue with him, and I suggest possible solutions for avoiding the problem to appear again.

-Sometimes he has a hard time following a rule and in that case, I know that I must set a firm limit on his behavior.
-I talked more about how I do this in another post: How to set limits with young kids in an effective and gentle way with 3 simple steps.
+Sometimes he has a hard time following a rule, and in that case, I know I need to set a firm limit on his behavior.
+I talked more about how I do this here: How to set limits with young kids in an effective and gentle way with 3 simple steps.

 Our list of family rules

-Download our printable template and create your own family rules
+Download the printable template and create your own family rules

-To download the printable you just need to fill in the below form.
+To download the printable, you just need to click the link below.